This Ham and Broccoli Pasta Bake is loaded with meat and veggies. Homemade macaroni and cheese is an easy pasta dinner that everyone will love.

-I am definitely enjoying sharing some of our favorite comfort food dishes here.
+I am definitely enjoying sharing some of our favorite easy dinner recipes with you guys.

-And judging from the amount of response and traffic on the few recipes I have shared so far, you guys are loving them too.
+And judging from the amount of response and traffic on this Chicken Supreme Pasta Bake, you guys are loving them too.
 I still have a few more delicious pasta recipes up my sleeve.
-Well, actually they are in my belly and on my computer just waiting for the right day.
+Well, actually they are in my belly and on my computer just waiting for the right day to share them.

 Dinner is something that everyone has to eat, so why not share the ones that are kid approved in our house.